Can I Pour Dry Concrete? (Common Pitfalls You Must Know)

 It wouldn’t be right to say there are no cases when you could get by using dry concrete since it is possible in very certain situations.
 However, this should be seen as a shortcut that may not always perform the way you hoped it would.

-Instead, the safer option would be to properly mix your concrete, which involves very carefully measured rations of water content, cement, and aggregate.
+Instead, the safer option would be to mix your concrete properly, which involves very carefully measured rations of water content, cement, and aggregate.
 Once this ratio is met, you can count on your concrete to get the job done!

 Amazon Affiliates Disclaimer.